MrRedPandabaer/hhsearch-python/README.md

 pymol==0.1.0
 ```

-Except PyMol, everything can easily be installed through pip install.
-PyMol needs to be installed separate, as well as being installed through `pip` to be used in your regular Python environment.
+Except for PyMol, everything can easily be installed through pip install.
+PyMol needs to be installed separately, as well as being installed through `pip` to be used in your regular Python environment.

 ##### ```pip``` installation:
 ```pip install -c schrodinger pymol``` | ```pip install -c schrodinger pymol```